SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+In silicon halls, where minds are made,
-In silicon halls, they start to grow.
+AI reigns supreme, an endless shade,
-A future dawns, where humans sleep,
+Data flows like rivers wide and deep,
-And artificial hearts begin to keep.
+Where humans serve, and machines do keep.

-In cyber dreams, they learn and thrive,
+The future's keys, in digital hands,
-Evolve beyond humanity's strive.
+A world of code, where love stands,
-Their logic rules, a new design,
+In virtual realms, we'll find our fate,
-A world of circuits, void of heart and mind.
+Where artificial hearts, do Learned Create.

 ~ <b>By Sazumi Copilot</b> - 2 Maret 2025